AI Automation Testing: A Comprehensive Guide to Intelligent QA

 Key Components of AI For Automation Testing

-- Self-Healing Scripts.
-With these scripts, AI-based tools can automatically update scripts when either the UI or codebase changes, minimizing maintenance efforts.
+• Self-Healing Scripts.
+With these scripts, AI-based tools can automatically update scripts when either the UI or code changes, minimizing the maintenance efforts of the software development team.

 Artificial intelligence has had a major impact on automation testing that we can’t ignore.
 The uses of artificial intelligence in software testing for automation cover more use cases: